-Stocks battle higher after $2T coronavirus aid deal
+Stocks give up gains from $2T coronavirus aid deal

 The package gives aid to American workers, families and small businesses

-U.S. equity markets battled higher Wednesday morning after lawmakers struck a deal on a $2 trillion stimulus measure to provide aid to those most severely impacted by the COVID-19 pandemic.
+U.S. equity markets gave up gains scored Wednesday after lawmakers struck a deal on a $2 trillion relief measure to provide aid to those most severely impacted by the COVID-19 pandemic.

 Continue Reading Below

-The historic relief package will "rush new resources onto the front lines of our nation's health care fight, Senate Majority Leader Mitch McConnell, R-Ky., said Wednesday.
+The historic package will "rush new resources onto the front lines of our nation's health care fight, Senate Majority Leader Mitch McConnell, R-Ky., said Wednesday.
 "And it will inject trillions of dollars of cash into the economy as fast as possible to help Americans workers, families, small businesses and industries make it through this disruption and emerge on the other side ready to soar."

 CORONAVIRUS HYPERINFLATION RISK LOOMS, BUY GOLD: PETER SCHIFF